mitoNGS/MToolBox_snakemake/doc/run-the-pipeline.rst

 An overview
 -----------

-If you're interested in using MToolBox

-Hints on functional annotation.
+You are going to analyse one or more **samples**, be represented by one or more read **datasets** (*ie*, libraries).
+For this purpose, you're going to provide a **reference mitochondrial genome**.
+Choose it carefully, as your final results will be based on it!
+You also have to pick a **reference nuclear genome** that will be used as reference to filter out ambiguous reads.

+If you are interested in performing functional annotation of mt variants, you will also explicitly provide **species**.

+Now you'll be wondering: *how do I tell all these things to the pipeline?* In the following sections, we'll see how to do that through a handful of configuration files!

 Setting up a working directory
 ------------------------------

-Replace :code:`/path/to/MToolBox/dir/` with the MToolBox installation path and :code:`/path/to/analysis/dir` with the folder where you wish to run your analysis.
+**Note:** Replace :code:`/path/to/MToolBox/dir/` with the MToolBox installation path and :code:`/path/to/analysis/dir` with the folder where you wish to run your analysis.

 .. code-block:: bash